Stephanie7096/Stephanie7096/README.md

 ## 💬 Let’s Connect

 I love meeting people passionate about **cybersecurity and networking**.
-📫 Reach me here or connect with me on [LinkedIn](#) — always open to learning and collaboration!
+📫 Reach me here or connect with me on [www.linkedin.com/in/stephanie-tchulap](#) — always open to learning and collaboration!